GoogleCloudPlatform/community/tutorials/cloud-iot-gateways-rpi/index.md

 4. Connect your keyboard and mouse to the Raspberry Pi's USB ports.
 5. Connect the Raspberry Pi to a monitor through the HDMI port.
 6. Go through the default setup steps for Raspbian upon boot.
-7. Open a terminal and make sure `git`, `python` (python2), and other required dependencies are installed.
+7. Open a terminal and make sure `git`, `python3`, and other required dependencies are installed.
 If not, install them by running:

         sudo apt update && sudo apt upgrade sudo apt install git
-        sudo apt install python
+        sudo apt install python3
-        sudo apt install build-essential libssl-dev libffi-dev python-dev
+        sudo apt install build-essential libssl-dev libffi-dev python3-dev

 8. Clone the following repository and change into the directory for this tutorial's code: